Charmed Apache Kafka Documentation - Tutorial Relate Apache Kafka

 Producing messages

-To produce messages to Kafka, we need to configure the kafka-test-app to act as a producer, publishing messages to a specific topic:
+To produce messages to Apache Kafka, we need to configure the kafka-test-app to act as a producer, publishing messages to a specific topic:

 juju config kafka-test-app topic_name=test_kafka_app_topic role=producer num_messages=20